All insights

 What to expect on cost

-For Texas projects, nearshore BIM typically delivers 40 to 55 percent cost savings versus in-state hiring once benefits, overhead, and management time are factored in.
-The savings are largest on production-heavy work (Revit drafting, steel detailing) and smallest on senior coordination roles where U.S. project context matters most.
+For Texas projects, nearshore engineering services typically deliver 40 to 55 percent cost savings versus in-state hiring once benefits, overhead, and management time are factored in.
+The savings are largest on production-heavy work (Revit drafting, steel detailing, rendering) and smallest on senior coordination roles where U.S. project context matters most.

 Bottom line

-Texas builders that have been managing BIM with stretched in-house teams should be running pilots with nearshore partners now, not next quarter.
+Texas builders that have been managing detailing and production capacity with stretched in-house teams should be running pilots with nearshore partners now, not next quarter.
 The labor market is not loosening.
 The project pipeline is not slowing.
-The contractors that solve their BIM capacity problem first will be the ones taking on the work everyone else has to turn down.
+The contractors that solve their capacity problem first will be the ones taking on the work everyone else has to turn down.

 Talk to a senior team